-Ksenia’s writing has appeared in the Journal of Architecture, Architecture Beyond Europe, e-flux Architecture, Les Cahiers de la Recherche Architecturale Urbaine et Paysagère, and edited volumes such as Rethinking Socialist Space in the Twentieth Century (2024), Theaterbauwissen.
+Ksenia’s writing has appeared or is forthcoming in the Journal of Architecture, Architecture Beyond Europe, e-flux Architecture, Les Cahiers de la Recherche Architecturale Urbaine et Paysagère, and edited volumes such as Rethinking Socialist Space in the Twentieth Century (2024), Theaterbauwissen.
 Objekte, Medien und Diskurse zwischen Kaiserreich und Kalter Krieg (2025), and The Gift: Spaces of Global Socialism and Their Afterlives (2026).
 She has lectured at the Department of Architecture, the University of Manchester and the Bauhaus University, Weimar.
 Her work has been supported by the Canadian Centre for Architecture, the Open Society Archives, and the German Historical Institute Moscow.

 Ksenia holds a PhD in Architecture and is a postdoctoral researcher at the Leibniz Institute for Research on Society and Space.
 She is currently writing a history of mobile architecture and fly-in, fly-out urbanism in the context of petroleum and natural gas extraction in Western Siberia during the final decades of the Cold War.